>

 One of several songs on Wolfe, it was common on 19th century broadsides, from about the 1830s.
 Roud has 42 instances of this song, almost all from the south of England and, with about three exceptions, all from Suffolk or Sussex.
 The Copper family, Pop Maynard and Shepherd Haydon all sang it.
 It has also been noted in Canada, occasionally in USA, but not in Scotland or Ireland.

 The Watersons sang Brave Wolfe in 1966 on their second album, The Watersons.
 Like all tracks but one from this album, it was re-released in 1994 on the CD Early Days.
-It was also published on the Topic Sampler No. 6, A Collection of Ballads & Broadsides and on the French compilation Chants de Marins IV: Ballads, Complaintes et Shanties des Matelots Anglais.
+It was also included in 1970 on the Topic Sampler No. 6, A Collection of Ballads & Broadsides, and in 1984 on the French compilation Chants de Marins IV: Ballads, Complaintes et Shanties des Matelots Anglais.
 A live recording from the Folk Union One 25th Anniversary, Hull in 1986 was included in 2004 as Brave General Wolfe on the Watersons’ 4CD anthology Mighty River of Song.
+Rachel Straw, Eliza Carthy and Eleanor Waterson sang it for Norma Waterson’s 71st birthday at Hull Truck Theatre on 15 August 2010.
+The concert’s recording was released in 2011 on the DVD Live at Hull Truck.
+A.L.
+Lloyd noted on the 1966 album:

 Major-General James Wolfe died romantically young in sufficiently striking circumstances to ensure him immortality as a folk hero.
 He was killed in his thirty-second year at the very moment of victory during the great battle of the Heights of Abraham against the French in Canada, which ultimately secured Canada for Britain.